 Have you ever heard that your biggest weakness is your biggest asset?

 Probably not, because our culture values strength.
 We admire independence.
 We decorate our homes with motivational clichés like “You Are Enough” and “Life is tough, but so are you.”
+(Or our Scripture Blankets that show us God's word every day.)
 And we’re told to put our best foot forward, spin our weaknesses into strengths, and cover up our mistakes.